 Stuttgart, the pleasant, modern capital of the state of Baden-Württemberg in southwestern Germany, is built around an old castle, which is one of the locations of the Württembergisches Landesmuseum.
 There are several departments, and among these is a comparatively small but interesting collection of Greek and Roman art.
-It includes a couple of splendid art objects from Alexandria about which I blogged before, some jewelry, and a number of beautiful portraits.
+It includes a couple of splendid art objects from Alexandria, some jewelry, and a number of beautiful portraits.

 It is unfortunate that the most impressive collection is not in the old castle, but across the street, in a different building: the lapidarium.
 Here, you can see one of the best collections of Roman provincial art that I’ve ever seen.
 It is divided into the usual categories (army, administration, and religion, which is again subdivided into Roman, native, eastern), and has good explanatory signs.
 What makes it special is the quality of the monuments and the quiet atmosphere.
 We arrived as a small group, and the friendly guard was surprised with so much attention.
 The really surprising thing is, of course, that so many visitors of the old castle appear to ignore the museum’s advice to cross the street.
 (To be honest, Kaffee und Kuchen on the castle’s court are quite tempting alternatives.)

 There’s a third part.
 A small gate in the eastern wall of the castle gives access to a small exhibition on the Von Stauffenberg brothers, who, as members of the highest German nobility, spent part of their youth in the Stuttgart castle.
 This is not the place to discuss their heroism: it is well-known how they paid with their lives for their unsuccessful attempt to assassinate Hitler in July 1944.